saadkhan321/Project6_ND/design-information.md

 ### 1. When starting the application, a user may choose to either create a new player or log in.
 For simplicity, authentication is optional.
 A (unique) username will be sufficient for logging in.

-**Response:** The starting of the application can be realized as being represented by User GUI, which could give 2 options to the user (new player, login) along with an empty text box to put in the user's username.
+**Response:** The start of the application can be realized as being represented by User GUI, which could give 2 options to the user (new player and login) along with an empty text box to put in the user's username.
 If the user is an existing player, he/she would login otherwise he/she would go onto create a new player profile.

 ### 2. After logging in, the application shall allow players to